Fairy Fencer F: Release

 Fairy Fencer F was released on October 10, 2013 in Japan with an English version being released in North America, Europe and Australia on September 16, 19, and 25, 2014.
 The localization and publishing was handled by NIS America.
 A port for Windows was made available worldwide on August 4, 2015.

 A limited Collector's Edition was produced for the English release.
 In addition to the game, the Limited Edition featured a hardcover art book, a copy of the game's soundtrack, and a beanie, all packed in a collectible box.
 This edition retailed for $74.99, and sold out before the game came out.
 It was available exclusively on NIS's website.

 It features Yoshitaka Amano as a concept artist, Nobuo Uematsu as a co-composer, Tsunako as a character designer, Toshiki Inoue as a screenwriter and the "Neptunia Team" as some of the development team.

 On August 31, 2014, an expanded version, Fairy Fencer F: Advent Dark Force was announced during Sony's Tokyo Game Show Press Conference.
 It is scheduled for release on the PlayStation 4 in 2015.
 At the time, there were no international release announced.
 Amano, Uematsu (composer), Tsunako, and Inoue are all returning as well.

 Fairy Fencer F: Advent Dark Force has English/Japanese audio as well as traditional Chinese subtitles.

 Advent Dark Force

 Fairy Fencer F: Advent Dark Force is an enhanced remaster of the original game for PlayStation 4, Windows and Nintendo Switch.
 It features extended fights, updated graphics, rebalancing, new story routes and character endings.
-The Switch version includes all of the new DLC on the PlayStation 4 version.
+The Switch version includes all of the new DLC of the PlayStation 4 version.